 It’s salty, it’s sweet, it’s delicious.
 It also runs the risk of covering you in a white cloud of powdered sugar, but that’s a risk I’m willing to take.

 Relax on the sand or jet ski through the San Jose Lagoon.

-From your accommodation in Old San Juan, head to Carolina Beach, about a 20-30 minute drive depending on traffic.
+From your accommodation in Old San Juan, head to Carolina Beach, about a 20-30 minute drive or Uber depending on traffic.

 Alternately, or you can go on a 90-minute jet ski tour through the San Jose Lagoon with its beautiful turquoise blue, crystal clear waters, heading all the way to the beaches of beautiful Isla Verde.

 A jet ski tour of the San Jose Lagoon is an adrenaline-pumping way to see a large stretch of the area around San Juan quickly, perfect if you only have a weekend in San Juan to make the most of.

 If you’re not into jet skiing, kayaking or stand-up paddle boarding is another fantastic option.

 Have a delicious lunch by the sea.